IsraelHikingMap/Site/README.md

 # Architecture and folder stucture of UI
 The architecture is based heavily on Angular:
-* Application - where all the is, top most folder.
+* application - where all the is, top most folder.
   * common - used to store data types that are common to the entire app.
   * content - used for images, mainly favicon.
   * components - this layer handles the UI calls and bindings along with the relevant css and html files.
   * directives - folder for all the directives.
   * services - this layer hold the lower level data handling.
-    * layers - where the layers logic is - POI, route, wiki, layersService, etc...
+    * layers - where the layers logic is - POI, route, wiki, nakeb, relevant services, etc...
     * routers - handles the routing - currently there are 4 routers - hike, bike, fourbyfour and none.
 * fonts - icomoon generated font for icons instead of images.
 * Environments - used for angular-cli to define production and dev variables.